bragehs/INF367A-DeforestationDrivers/README.md

 From top to bottom, this notebook runs hyperparameter tuning, final training, and finally writes a json file which can be submitted to solafune competition. prepare_dataset needs to be ran before running this notebook.

 ## PseudoSeg

+PseudoSeg is a semi-supervised method, which tries to leverage unsupervised / weakly supervised data in addition to standard supervised data.
+It uses a refined version of Grad-CAM, gradient class activation maps, and generates pseudo labels by combining these maps with the standard decoder output.
+The refinement process is trained on supervised data, and the pseudo labels are used to train with unsupervised / weakly supervised data.
+We chose to implement this method because of the size of our supervised dataset, and because we found a dataset from an old [Kaggle competition](https://www.kaggle.com/competitions/planet-understanding-the-amazon-from-space/data) which seemed promising.

 ### prepare_additional_dataset.ipynb